matusnovak/fineframework/doc/markdown/tutorial-codeblocks.md

 This tutorial will explain how to include any FFW module into your C++ project.
 You will need Code::Blocks which comes in two versions, with MinGW compiler and without it.
 It is highly recommended to use MinGW-w64 which supports much more features than original MinGW.
 MinGW-w64 can be downloaded from <https://sourceforge.net/projects/mingw-w64/> and download CodeBlocks **without MinGW** from <http://www.codeblocks.org/downloads/26>

+If you wish yo use MinGW over MinGW-w64, you can download the setup from <https://sourceforge.net/projects/mingw/>

 ### Installing MinGW-w64

 When installing MinGW-w64, **use either i686 architecture or x86_64**. (i686 = 32-bit and x86_64 = 64-bit) The version of the compiler must be **4.9.3 or newer!**